Lightyear One: Dutch solar-electric car prototype revealed

-Lightyear says the One will be first production electric car with integrated solar cells.
-In typical Dutch weather, the One is expected to be able to drive for around 5,000 to 6,000 miles using energy from the sun.
-Its battery gives it a claimed range of nearly 500 miles on a full charge.
+In typical Dutch weather, the One is expected to be able to drive for around 5,000 to 6,000 miles over the course of a year using energy from the sun.
+Its battery gives it a range of nearly 450 miles on a full charge, according to the WLTP test cycle.

 A calculator on the company's website lets you enter your location and find out how much of your annual driving could be done using power from the sun.
 For a driver in London doing around 12,000 miles a year, it estimates that 41% of the annual mileage could be completed on solar charging.